Advisory Committee, Curriculum, and Requirements

 Advisory Committee

-In the first semester of study, the director of graduate studies will assign the student a temporary advisory committee.
-By the end of the first semester, the student may select an advisor of record and two members fitting the above requirements.
+In the first and second semesters of study, the director of graduate studies will act as a temporary advisor.
+By the end of the second semester, the student will select a new advisor of record and two members fitting the above requirements.
 In addition to the required members, the student may add other graduate faculty from Cornell.
 All members of the M.F.A. advisory committee must be members of the graduate faculty.

 Curriculum Requirements Overview